Follow these steps to ensure you don't lose your health insurance and other important benefits, too.

 For more information, consult your spouse's HR or benefits department.

 If you're eligible, Medicare offers affordable, comprehensive medical and prescription drug coverage.
-Medicare coverage begins at age 65, but you can begin the enrollment process at age 64½.
+Medicare coverage begins at age 65, but you can begin the enrollment process 3 months before your 65th birthday.
+The enrollment window remains open through the month of your 65th birthday and for an additional 3 months after your 65th birthday.
 If you have a qualifying disability, you may be able to enroll earlier.

 For more information, visit www.medicare.gov, or call MEDICARE (1-800-633-4227) 24 hours, 7 days a week, including some federal holidays.

-For more information, contact your state's Department of Insurance, the National Association of Insurance Commissioners, or an insurance broker.
-To find plans that carry the AARP name, visit the Product Finder on this site.
+For more information, contact your state's Department of Insurance, the National Association of Insurance Commissioners, or an insurance broker or www.Healthcare.gov.

 Most states offer coverage for uninsured children under age 18.